Alice Neel: Personal difficulties, themes for art

 Neel's daughter, Santillana, was born on December 26, 1926, in Havana.
 In 1927, though, the couple returned to the United States to live in New York.
 Just a month before Santillana's first birthday, she died of diphtheria.
 The trauma caused by Santillana's death infused the content of Neel's paintings, setting a precedent for the themes of motherhood, loss, and anxiety that permeated her work for the duration of her career.
 Shortly following Santillana's death, Neel became pregnant with her second child.
 On November 24, 1928, Isabella Lillian (called Isabetta) was born in New York City.
 Isabetta's birth was the inspiration for Neel's Well Baby Clinic, a bleak portrait of mothers and babies in a maternity clinic more reminiscent of an insane asylum than a nursery.

 In the spring of 1930, Carlos had given the impression that he was going overseas to look for a place to live in Paris.
 Instead, he returned to Cuba, taking Isabetta with him.
 During the time of Enriquez's absence, Neel sublet her New York apartment and traveled to work in the studio of her friends and fellow painters Ethel V. Ashton and Rhonda Myers.

-Mourning the loss of her husband and daughter, Neel suffered a massive nervous breakdown, was hospitalized, and attempted suicide.
+Mourning the loss of her husband and daughter, Neel had a nervous breakdown, was hospitalized, and attempted suicide.
 She was placed in the suicide ward of the Philadelphia General Hospital.

 Deemed stable almost a year later, Neel was released from the sanatorium in 1931 and returned to her parents' home.
 Following an extended visit with her close friend and frequent subject, Nadya Olyanova, Neel returned to New York.